 - As of 2016, only about half of the adult population in Longmont was married, and 14% of the population classified themselves as divorced.

 - Between 2012 and 2015, 86 people in Boulder County overdosed on some form of opiate drug, primarily heroin.

 - In 2016, just under 10% of the population of Longmont described themselves as having lost a spouse or partner to death.
 Twenty-two children and youth under the age of 19 died in Boulder County in 2015, leaving behind families in mourning and grieving.

 Finding the Help You Need in Longmont, Colorado

-For children who are in need of mental health and behavioral health, the staff at the Longmont Children, Youth & Families offer individual and group counseling to youth and their families.
+For children who need mental health and behavioral health, the staff at the Longmont Children, Youth & Families offer individual and group counseling to youth and their families.
 These services are free and can be accessed through the St. Vrain School District as well as through the department directly.
 Bilingual counselors are available.

 Parents can also access classes on positive parenting, conflict in the home, school issues, and more through this city agency.
-Children, Youth & Families can connect your family with other helpful resources as well, including assistance with legal matters, after school programming, and other social services needs.
+Children, Youth & Families can connect your family with other helpful resources as well, including assistance with legal matters, after-school programming, and other social services needs.